do-me/semantic-hexbins/README.md

 - Android phone Samsung S9 with Exynos 9810
 - Apple iPhone 15 Pro with A17 Pro

-Run times for a full layer update are significantly below 200ms.
+Run times for a full layer update are significantly below 200ms with ~60ms inferencing time.
 Iphone 15 Pro averages 51ms (24ms for inferencing), averaged for 100 runs.